by Colleen Nguyen, 2017 vision trip participant

-Like a wildfire raging, the Gospel is spreading in an uncontainable fashion in northern India.
+Like a wildfire raging, the Gospel is spreading in an uncontainable fashion in South Asia.
 The Good News of Jesus is light to those living in darkness.
 It’s fresh water for the thirsty.
 And thirsty they are.

-The thirst for the remission of sins is woven deep into the tapestry of Indian culture and spirituality.
-The River Ganges flows from the Himalayas to the Bay of Bengal in northern India and Bangladesh.
+The thirst for the remission of sins is woven deep into the tapestry of this region’s culture and spirituality.
+The River Ganges flows through South Asia from the Himalayas to the Bay of Bengal.
 Regarded as sacred by Hindus, the river’s waters are believed to purify the body and soul, wash away karma and give the remission of sins.
 Ritual bathing in the Ganges is an important part of the Hindu pilgrimage, and the ashes of the cremated are often spread in the river.

 It’s against this cultural backdrop that our team from California flew halfway around the world to meet some of the newest members of our spiritual family.

 Last October, we huddled in 104-degree heat and thick humidity in a modest two-room home to worship.
 There were about 20–30 believers sitting on the floor singing and praying.
 Some couldn’t fit in that room, so they overflowed to the other.
 After we sang, one of my team members shared a short message, and then it was time for testimonies.